Joining a project

-If you are using Windows, the BOINC client installation now includes VirtualBox, so you can go directly to step 2.
+If you are using Windows, the BOINC client installation now includes VirtualBox, so step 1 will be done for you.

 VirtualBox is a free and open source virtualization tool that allows the creation of virtual machine(s) inside your PC where you can run any operating system.
 For example, you will be able to run CERN's Scientific Linux system in your Windows computer without risking the integrity of your machine.